sedostheatre/sedos.co.uk/input/events/just-so-pre-audition-workshop.md

 metaDescription: "Just So pre-audition workshop: find out more about how to audition for Sedos’ 2024 production"
 ---
-Registration is now open for the *Just So* pre-audition workshop. *Just So* is Sedos’ first production of 2024, with the show being staged 5–9 March at the Bridewell Theatre.
+Registration is now open for the *Just So* pre-audition workshop. *Just So* is the first production of [Sedos’ 2024 season](https://www.sedos.co.uk/news/2023-09-14-sedos-2024-season) with the show being staged 5–9 March at the [Bridewell Theatre](https://www.sedos.co.uk/venues/bridewell).

 **KEY INFO**